 On April 22nd we are releasing Carta 4, our new platform design.
 Carta 4 improves navigation and information clarity.
-For a detailed list of changes, read our changelog.

 Why we redesign

 The software industry has a term called technical debt.
 It is the result of programmers writing “quick and dirty” code to ship features faster, instead of thoughtful code built for the long-term.
 Technical debt, like financial debt, can accelerate short-term progress.
 But eventually, it must be paid back.

 Product debt exists too.
 It is created with good intentions, but drags down the product experience over time.

 “My customer’s use case is different from anything we’ve seen before.
 I think we can jury-rig a solution.”
 The Carta interface was originally designed for a user to manage one C-corp.
 Since then, we have brought on LLCs, investment funds, holding companies, and other entities.

 “Our navigation wasn’t designed to show this many links, but I can’t ship my feature without adding another one.”
 Our feature set has grown tenfold since we launched Carta 3.
 Navigating through the product is harder than it used to be.